-2.26.
+2.29.
 "Tread separation" means the pulling away of the tread from the carcass;

-2.27.
+2.30.
 "Load-capacity index" means one or two numbers which indicate the load the tyre can carry in single or in single and dual operation at the speed corresponding to the associated speed category and when operated in conformity with the requirements governing utilization specified by the manufacturer.
-A type of pneumatic tyre can have either one or two sets of load capacity indices depending on whether or not the provisions of paragraph 6.2.5. are applied.
+A type of tyre can have either one or two sets of load capacity indices depending on whether or not the provisions of paragraph 6.2.5. are applied.
 The list of these indices and their corresponding loads is given in Annex 4;

-2.28.
+2.31.
 "Speed category" means: